-‘One thing’ – the super simple way to skyrocket sales
+‘One thing’ – the super simple way to boost sales

 Want to boost sales but find yourself tangled in a string of exciting, overwhelming ideas that render you static rather than ecstatic?
 Then, do this one thing.

 Have you got loads of ideas whizzing around your head, few of which you actually explore or act on?
-If so, here’s a super-simple sales-boosting strategy to implement:
+If so, here’s a super-simple strategy to boost sales:

 Do one thing.